 During a school trip to Ellis Island, Dominick Avaro, a ten-year-old foster child, travels back in time to 1908 Italy and accompanies two young emigrants to America.

 The Journal of Wong Ming Chung: A Chinese Miner, California, 1852 (My Name is America) by Lawrence Yep

 In 1852, during the height of the California Gold Rush, ten-year-old Wong Ming-Chung makes the dangerous trip to America to join his uncle on his hunt for a fortune.
 The true treasure for Ming-Chung, though, is America itself.
 In the midst of the lawless, often hostile environment, he is able to forge an international community of friends.

-This next group of books are selections that I’ve picked.
+This next group of books is selections that I’ve picked.
 They also tell an immigrant’s story but a more recent one.

 The Year of the Boar and Jackie Robinson by Bette Bao Lord

 Shirley Temple Wong sails from China to America with a heart full of dreams.
 Her new home in Brooklyn, New York.
 America is indeed a land full of wonders, but Shirley doesn’t know any English, so it’s hard to make friends.
 Then a miracle-baseball-happens.
 It is 1947, and Jackie Robinson, star of the Brooklyn Dodgers, is everyone’s hero.
 Jackie Robinson is proving that a black man, the grandson of a slave, can make a difference in America and for Shirley as well, on the ball field and off, America becomes the land of opportunity.

 This is the immigrant experience that I am familiar with; parents who immigrated to the United States for graduate degrees, typically in the math and science fields, and staying permanently.
 These families, like my own, had a middle-class lifestyle but wrestled with issues of cultural identity, assimilation, and fitting in.